 I’ve started off with a no-brainer.
 If you have things collecting dust in your house/garage and you’re never going to use them again; why the hell keep them?
 I’m not talking about a family heirloom or anything I mean old clothes and electrical products etc. But no one’s going to buy any of your old junk, right?
 Wrong my dear reader, a thousand wrongs!
 You wouldn’t believe the stuff that I’ve sold recently and I honestly thought no one would buy them, but what do you really have to lose?

 You’ll gain space and you’ll earn money.
 Still not convinced?
 Remember Subbuteo, anyone?
 Subbuteo was a game with miniature plastic footballers, goal posts and a velvet pitch to go on your table.
 You had to use your fingers to flick the men on to the football to score a goal.
-You then simply had to fall out with your mates every time you played because you accused them of cheating as their hand had touched the table!
-(Not that I’m competitive or anything).
 I thought it was the best thing EVER when I was a young lad, but times have changed and it’s out of production now.
 (Sorry guys).
 So pray tell, dear reader; in a world where the entertainment industry is dictated by modern technology giants such as Nintendo Wii’s, Playsations and Xboxes-would anybody buy a game of flick the plastic football men?

 You bet!
 I couldn’t believe my eyes as I sold it for £25 – and that’s £25 I wouldn’t have had if I just forgot about it and allowed it to collect dust.
 That £25 will buy me some seriously gorgeous meals on my journey.
 Don’t prejudge and try sell anything you’re not going to use or need.
 Disclaimer: your wife’s engagement ring does not count!
 If you’re reading this and you’re British – do not sell your CD’s and DVD’s on these sites, hear me out….